-Each placetype has appropriate and important locational criteria.
+Each Placetype has appropriate and important locational criteria.
 The Preferred Placetypes and Employment Area locations, because of their densities and potential to support transit, are directed to Preferred Growth Areas with adequate infrastructure, circulation, and services.
-The Rural and County Cluster placetype is designed to preserve and enhance the rural character and economy of the rural areas.
+The Rural and County Cluster Placetype is designed to preserve and enhance the rural character and economy of the rural areas.

-- 3.1.6.1 Municipalities shall comply with the following locational criteria when designating areas for Placetypes: - (a) Preferred Placetypes shall only be located in Urban Municipalities, Hamlet Growth Areas, or Joint Planning Areas; - (b) The following types of Employment Areas have no locational criteria: - i) resource extraction and energy development; - ii) Agriculture-related business including Processors, Producers, and other Agri-business and related accessory uses; - iii) home-based business; and
+3.1.6.1 Municipalities shall comply with the following locational criteria when designating areas for Placetypes:

+(a) Employment Areas should only be located in Preferred Growth Areas, except the following, which have no locational criteria:

+i) resource extraction and energy development;

+ii) Agriculture-related business including Processors, Producers, and other Agri-business and related accessory uses; and iii) home-based business.

-- iv) Small Employment Areas less than eight hectares (20 acres), and not within two kilometres of a neighbouring municipality are permitted, unless the location is within an area designated for employment area development within an adopted Intermunicipal Development Plan. - 3.1.6.2 The Rural and Country Cluster Placetype shall not be located in Preferred Growth Areas. - 3.1.6.3 The Residential Community Placetype shall only be permitted in Preferred Growth Areas.
+3.1.6.2 The Rural and Country Cluster Placetype shall not be located in Preferred Growth Areas.

+3.1.6.3 The Residential Community Placetype shall only be permitted in Preferred Growth Areas.
 The minimum Preferred Placetype proportions, as specified in 3.1.4.1, and the minimum Density requirements, in accordance with 3.1.4.4 shall be adhered to.